14mm female Purse-web Spider (Atypus affinis), on Surrey heathland, 1st October 2022

 Tiny 2.5mm Purse-Web Spiderling extracted from a subterranean Purse-web, on Surrey heathland, 1st October 2022

 Despite their tiny size the 2.5mm spiderlings are perfect miniature replicas of the adult Purse-Web Spiders.
 The spiderlings can emerge from their purse-web anytime from February onwards if the weather is mild enough.
 Most mygalomorph spiderlings disperse by walking, but Atypus affinis is different.
 Atypus affinis spiderlings disperse by ballooning, a method of dispersal adopted by many "true spiders".
 They exit the purse-web for the first time, and do so in mass.
-They then climb to the top of nearby vegetation.
+They then climb to the top of nearby vegetation, often aided by silken threads they have floated in the wind until it latched onto the stems of nearby vegetation.
 Here they construct a network of communal webbing, whilst they wait for perfect conditions to disperse.
 When the conditions are right the spiderlings release a long strand of of silk which allows them to fly in the air like a kite.
 They then release the strand and allow themselves to be carried away by the air currents.
 This enables them to disperse over far greater distances than would otherwise be possible by just walking.
 When they land they begin looking for suitable substrate to dig their new burrows.
 From here onwards their lives will be entirely subterranean, apart from adult males, which will leave the burrow once they reach maturity and are ready to search for a female mating partner.

 This behaviour was photographed on Surrey heathland in 2020, by photographer Dom Greves - LINK, and in February 2023, by Nopeland Discovery, in north Somerset. - LINK